denismo/DevOpsGears/README.md

 | sqs | matches resource type "sqs"|
 | sh | the handler is a shell script|

 So as the result, this handler will match any "received" event sent by any resource of type "sqs".
-In other words, it is used to process SQS messages.
+In other words, it will receive and can process SQS messages.

 There are two types of handlers which differ in purpose: